laboon/ebook/text/30_defects.md

 4. __Normal__: This is a defect which inconveniences the user, or a more severe defect with an easy and straightforward workaround.

-5. __Minor__: The defect might or might not be be noticed, but does not cause much issue for the user, or has a simple and straightforward workaround.
+5. __Minor__: The defect might or might not be noticed, but does not cause much issue for the user, or has a simple and straightforward workaround.

 6. __Trivial__: The defect would probably not even be noticed, unless someone is looking specifically for it.
 An example would be a small typo, such as a transposition of letters, in a large block of text.